HeartDhamma

 It is by being aware and discerning in such a way

-that there comes to be the stilling of the mind.[3]
+that there comes to be the stilling of the mind.[ii]

-[Not Developed in Mind]
+Not Developed in Mind

-Even though they may wish:
+even though one may wish:

 For what reason?

-‘Because they are not developed in mind´ [6]
+‘Because they are not developed in mind´ [v]

-Not developed in what ?
+Not developed in

-Not developed in the four resting places of awareness
+the four resting places of awareness

-Not developed in the four wise endeavors
+the four wise endeavors

-Not developed in the four roads to psychic potential
+the four roads to mental power

-Not developed in the five strengths
+the five spiritual strengths

-Not developed in the seven supports of awakening
+the seven supports of awakening

-Not developed in the eighth-spoked path of the awakened.
+the eighth-spoked path of the awakened.

-Suppose, monks, there was a hen,
+Suppose, there was a hen,

 with eight, ten or twelve eggs.

-And she would not be properly brood her eggs,
+She would not be properly brood her eggs,

-Nor would she care and foster their growth.
+and foster their growth.

 Even if the wish came up for that hen: